-The applicant shall conduct a neighborhood meeting where required prior to any public hearing or review by a board or commission.
+A neighborhood meeting is mandatory for development projects of 8 or more lots/units or where required prior to any public hearing or review by a board or commission.
 This meeting will allow the applicant to explain the proposed project and to be informed of the concerns of the neighborhood.
-A summary of the meeting in the form of meeting notes or minutes along with a list and contact information for all attendees shall be submitted to the board or commission for their review.
+When an applicant is required to conduct a neighborhood meeting, a summary of the meeting in the form of meeting notes or minutes along with a list and contact information for all attendees shall be submitted to the Planning Board for their review.
 (Ord. of 5-27-2014(2); Ord.
 No. O-01-15, § 11, 1-27-2015)